aws-observability/aws-otel-dotnet-instrumentation/sample-applications/integration-test-app/README.md

     docker-compose up
     ```

-2. Run `bash build.sh` in the root directory.
-This will build the latest AWS Otel DotNet Distro.

-3. Run `bash build-application.sh` in the sample app directory.
-This will copy over the instrumentation dlls and start up 2 docker containers: One for the integration test application and one for the collector (NEEDS TO BE FIXED).
+2. Run `bash build-and-start-application.sh` in the sample app directory.
+This will build the distribution, copy over the instrumentation dlls and start up 2 docker containers: One for the integration test application and one for the collector (NEEDS TO BE FIXED).

-4. Visit the following endpoints when containers start:
+3. Visit the following endpoints when containers start:

     `localhost:8080/aws-sdk-call` and `localhost:8080/outgoing-http-call`